Improving governance outcomes through AI documentation: Bridging theory and practice: Results

-\textbf{Hypotheses.} One hypothesis is that when downstream documentation consumers consult documentation on data, models, and systems, it can prompt consideration of potential harms.
+One theory is that when downstream documentation \textit{consumers} consult documentation on data, models, and systems, it can prompt consideration of potential harms.
 This consideration could lead practitioners to make more careful decisions about if and when to use certain systems or components.
-Yet, empirical support for this hypothesis is inconsistent.
-One study of 23 practitioners examined whether reviewing data documentation artifacts could encourage practitioners to notice ethical issues, contextualize them, and formulate risk mitigation plans \cite{boyd2021datasheets}.
-One subset received a scenario description, dataset, and data documentation, while the rest received only the scenario description and dataset.
-The researcher found that those with data documentation were more likely to notice ethical issues unprompted, though those without it often recognized concerns when the researcher pressed them — but practitioners had difficulty formulating action plans regardless of whether they had access to documentation.
-These findings suggest that while documentation artifacts can aid ethical deliberation, documentation is not always necessary and likely not sufficient to enable mitigation of ethical issues.
+For example, one study found that practitioners with access to data documentation were more likely to identify ethical concerns unprompted.
+However, those without documentation often recognized similar concerns when prompted by the researcher.
+Despite this, practitioners both with and without access to documentation struggled to develop concrete action plans \cite{boyd2021datasheets}.
+These findings indicate that while documentation can facilitate ethical deliberation, it is not always essential for ethical reflection and does not consistently lead to actionable solutions.

-Documentation also might sensitize producers to the ethical impacts of their work.
-Documentation frameworks often ask documentation producers to consider and describe the ethical dimensions of their systems.
+Another theory is that documentation also might sensitize \textit{producers} to the ethical impacts of their work because documentation frameworks often ask documentation producers to consider and describe the ethical dimensions of their systems.
 For example, the one framework prompts practitioners to think about privacy implications by inquiring about sensitive information in data \cite{gebru2021datasheets}.
 Another asks about known biases, ethical issues, and safety concerns \cite{arnold2019factsheets}, and several frameworks encourage reflection on how systems might negatively impact marginalized users or populations \cite{brajovic2023model, mcmillan2021reusable, shen2022model}.

 Some researchers have suggested that documentation might be effective at promoting ethical action, even if it only engages practitioners in critical reflection relatively superficially \cite{bender2018data}.
 Yet others have taken a more explicit, deliberative approach.
 Drawing from value-sensitive design \cite{friedman2006value}–a method that helps technologists identify and understand normative judgments in the development process–Shen and colleagues developed the Model Authoring Toolkit to help practitioners consider diverse stakeholder values and deliberate on system design trade-offs \cite{shen2022model}.
 Their qualitative and survey study of Wikipedia communities found that framing ethical reflection and documentation as a participatory process led to more informed decisions about AI system design and deployment.